See "2025: Bigger Drop in Murders AFTER G.E." below for how we estimated the murder toll for May and June 2025.

 The first half of 2021 saw 177 murders, the second half 271, a 53% increase.
 This was possibly the biggest escalation of violence we've ever seen within a single year, as COVID-19 was having less of an effect on free movement.
 Gary Griffith's 3-year contract as Commissioner of Police was not renewed in August and there was further contention over this non-renewal, and over procedures for CoP appointments.
 448 murders were committed in total, 13% more than 2020.
 This was the third time in a row that the year immediately after a PNM General Election victory was marked by a double-digit percentage increase in the murder toll.

 In the first half of 2022, there were 259 murders - bad, but not record-breaking.
 A Local Government Election was expected at year's end.
 The second half of 2022 brought 346 murders, a horrific unbeaten record.
 With the election expected in December, the alleged "mission" of 550 homicides was accomplished before December 1st.
-In other words, after 259 murders were carried out in six months, they squeezed 291+ into just five.
+In other words, after 259 murders were carried out in six months, 291+ were committed in just five.

 At the scene of a tragic double-homicide in early December, an Opposition MP took the opportunity to accuse the Prime Minister of hiding, and to emphasize that the entire country was in mourning...from the 550+ murders.